aex-141

 is_approved()

-entrypoint is_approved(token_id: int, approved: address) : bool
+entrypoint is_approved(token_id: int, approved: address) : booltoken_id

 int